 Creating A Will in California

-There are a number of facts about last wills in California that many people do not know.
-First, according to Legal Zoom, only about 45 percent of adults have a will, with the majority of those being over the age of 65.
+There are a number of facts about last wills in California that many people do not know, but a Burlingame will attorney can help you navigate all the information.
+According to Legal Zoom, only about 45 percent of adults have a will, with the majority of those being over the age of 65.
 Some additional facts about wills include:

 - If you do not have a will when you die, you will have died “intestate,” and the state of California will determine how to distribute your assets.